Basin and range topography: Symmetrical faulting: horst and graben

-With crustal extension, a series of normal faults which occur in groups, form in close proximity and dipping in opposite directions.
+With crustal extension, a series of normal faults which occur in groups, form in close proximity and dip in opposite directions.
 As the crust extends it fractures in series of fault planes, some blocks sink down due to gravity, creating long linear valleys or basins also known as grabens, while the blocks remaining up or uplifted produce mountains or ranges, also known as horsts.
 Fault scarps are exposed on the horst block and expose the footwall of the normal fault.
 This is a type of block faulting known as grabens and horsts.
 This basin and range topography is symmetrical having equal slopes on both sides of the valleys and mountain ranges.